sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

 After this, each judge will receive an individual score for their performance.
 And based on the individual\_score / total\_score, a proportional percentage of the contest pot will be awarded.

 For example, if the contest pot is $2,500 and a judge receives 50% of all the points, then that judge will receive $1,250.

+### What to expect during the judging phase

+After the juduging contest closes, members of the Sherlock team will perform their own judging using a similar process, but erroring on the side of inclusion.
+All classified issues are then converted into Github issues.
+The Sponsor, Lead Senior Watson, and the Sherlock team may then discuss issues in their own threads.

+While the judging team may produce an initial classification of issues into folders, note that only the final classification included in the contest report &mdash; after the escalation phase &mdash; counts for scoring judging competitions.